ricky1477/pandera/README.md

 # pandera

-This is a Landscape company management system.
+This is a Landscape company billing management system.
 ENjoy =)